top of page

 Cataracts

 Cataracts are an eye condition commonly found in many dog breeds, including the Pit Bull Terrier.
 Cataracts are cloudy or opaque areas in the lens of the eye that can cause vision loss and, eventually, complete blindness.
-The symptoms of cataracts can vary and may include cloudy or hazy vision, sensitivity to light, and a noticeable change in behavior such as bumping into objects or seeming disoriented.
+The symptoms of cataracts can vary and may include cloudy or hazy vision, and a noticeable change in behavior such as bumping into objects or seeming disoriented.

 Obesity